RomulusMirauta/KnowledgeBase/README.md

 - Search by keyword(s) in all browser tabs (from all browser windows) <br>
     `CTRL + SHIFT + A`

+- Show/hide Bookmarks Bar (useful when screen-sharing for interviews or when recording demos) <br>
+    `CTRL + SHIFT + B`

-- Chrome Inspect Tool / DevTools - feature: "Select an element in the page to inspect it" <br>
+- Chrome Inspect Tool / DevTools - Elements Tab - Feature: "Select an element in the page to inspect it" <br>
     `CTRL + SHIFT + C`

+- Chrome Inspect Tool / DevTools - Console <br>
+    `CTRL + SHIFT + J`

 > [!NOTE]
 > - Most if not all of the above-mentioned keyboard shortcuts are also working for: